The hardest language for grammars with context operators: Introduction

 However, already for conjunctive grammars, no analogue of the Greibach normal form is known, and the construction of a hardest language relies on a more complicated \emph{odd normal form}, established by Okhotin and Reitwie{\ss}ner~\cite{ConjunctiveNoUnion}, with all rules of the form $A \to a$ or $A \to B_1 a_1 C_1 \And \ldots \And B_n a_n C_n$, where $a, a_1, \ldots, a_n$ are symbols of the alphabet, and every nonterminal symbol defines only strings of odd length.
 Then, the reduction to a hardest languages uses the images of $a_1, \ldots a_n$ to encode the grammar and to parse every conjunct $B_i a_i C_i$ from the image of $a_i$ outwards.

 This paper begins with generalizing this normal form to grammars with context operators.
 In Section~\ref{section_normal_form}, a new \emph{even-odd normal form} is introduced, with the property that every substring defined in this grammar is of odd length and is preceded by an even number of symbols (that is, its left context is of even length).
 A transformation to this normal form is presented.

-Then, based on the even-odd normal form, the hardest language is constructed in Section~\ref{section_hardest}: it is defined by a grammar with 14 nonterminal symbols and 35 rules.
+Based on the even-odd normal form, in Section~\ref{section_hardest}, a hardest language with respect to homomorphisms for the family of grammars with one-sided context operators is constructed.
+The language is defined over a 6-symbol alphabet and is given by a grammar with 14 nonterminal symbols and 35 rules.

+A relevant question is whether the language family defined by grammars with contexts is closed under inverse homomorphisms.
+As proved in Section~\ref{section_injective_transducers}, it is indeed closed: in fact, closure under mapping implemented by injective nondeterministic finite transducers is established.
+This confirms that a language $L$ is defined by a grammar with left context operators if and only if it is representable as $L=h^{-1}(L_0)$, for some homomorphism $h$ (or as $h^{-1}(L_0 \cup \{\epsilon\})$, if $\epsilon \in L$).